 We believe a strong company culture is key to success.
 Building a software development company in Africa, you know you are going to face some challenges.
-There are social, economic and political circumstances that make work at Tunga, well, challenging, at times.
+There are social, economic, and political circumstances that do work at Tunga, well, challenging at times.
 Yet, at the heart of it, this goes for every business.

 5th of March 2019, a day that went down in football history.
 Ajax went to play against Real Madrid.
 They were Champions League holders for the past three seasons.
 And played on their home turf.
 This was David playing Goliath.
-Ajax has revenue of 1/8th that of Real Madrid.
-And their squad mainly consisted of young, self-educated talent, versus the mostly purchased international stars playing in Bernabeù.
+Ajax has a revenue of 1/8th that of Real Madrid.
+And their squad mainly consisted of young, self-educated talent versus the mostly purchased international stars playing in Bernabeù.
 However, as football legend Johan Cruyff said: ‘I’ve never seen a bag of money score a goal.’
-Ajax scored 4 great goals and threw the downright favourites out of the Champions League.
+Ajax scored four great goals and threw the downright favorites out of the Champions League.

 How does Ajax do that?
 And how can we, as a relatively small company with big ambitions, enrich our company culture with the Ajax approach?

 Running your operation, it is tempting to hire people who are proven successful.
 And who has done in the past what you need today?
 So if you need a project manager, you’re likely to look for someone who has successfully managed projects in your area of expertise.
 Performance, however, does not tell the whole story.